 Entry quarantine upon arrival in Norway

-People over the age of 18 who come to Norway from a country / area with quarantine duty must, as a general rule, go into entry quarantine for 10 days after arrival.
+Travellers over the age of 18 who arrive in Norway from a country / area with quarantine duty must, as a general rule, go into entry quarantine for 10 days after arrival.

-However, if you are arriving from a green/ orange country/region having travelled via an area with quarantine duty without using public transport, without staying overnight there and without having had close contact with anyone other than members of your own household, you do not need to go into quarantine after arriving in Norway.
+Travellers arriving from a green/ orange country/region who have travelled via an area with quarantine duty without using public transport, without staying overnight and without having close contact with anyone other than their travel companions, do not need to go into quarantine upon arrival in Norway.

 Here you will find more information about the COVID-19 certificate and which COVID-19 certificates are accepted: